yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/durable-object-namespace.md

 });
 ```

-# With SQLite Storage
+# Create with SQLite Storage

-Creates a Durable Object with SQLite storage enabled for user data.
+Create a Durable Object with SQLite storage for user data.

 ```ts
 import { DurableObjectNamespace } from "alchemy/cloudflare";